Republican Football Federation of Crimea

 Republican Football Federation of Crimea (RFFK) is a football governing body in the region of Crimea.

 History

 Until 1954, the Crimean championship was part of the Russian football community.
 There were also republican as well as oblast champions.

 Between 1954 and 1991 the regional Crimean champions were members of the Football Federation of Ukraine.
 In 1992-2014 Crimea as part of Ukraine conducted republican competitions.
-Since 2014 the legal status of Crimea is disputed between Ukraine and Russia.

-In December 2016, the first Crimean national football team was presented.
-Officials of the ConIFA were present during this presentation.
-This organization's Vice-President Kristof Wenczel said that ConIFA wanted to hold the next ConIFA World Football Cup in Crimea.
-Despite this announcement, the 2018 ConIFA World Football Cup was situated in London.
+Since 2014, Crimea has been occupied by Russia.